 Agribusinesses provide crucial contributions towards an inclusive agriculture sector by empowering women, increasing smallholder farmer numbers and investing in innovative solutions – helping reduce poverty and hunger, supporting economic development and strengthening food security.

 Agriculture must form the backbone of an economy and employ many people for it to flourish.
-Yet, agriculture in India has been beset with low productivity, insufficient household incomes and chronic malnutrition for millions of smallholder farmers.
+Yet, agriculture in India has been beset with low productivity, insufficient household incomes, and chronic malnutrition for millions of smallholder farmers.
 India needs a modernized, resilient, sustainable agricultural model to ensure everyone can access safe, nutritious food year-round and afford their sustenance needs.

 2. They’re Changing the Way Food is Produced

-As the world population increases, so will demand for high-value agricultural products like meat, dairy and fish, prompting many agribusinesses to diversify into these fields as they foresee significant opportunities for future expansion in these sectors.
+As the world population increases, so will demand for high-value agricultural products like meat, dairy, and fish, prompting many agribusinesses to diversify into these fields as they foresee significant opportunities for future expansion in these sectors.

 These companies are also revolutionizing how farmers work; instead of relying on their resources alone, they enlist local entrepreneurs as partners to manage operations and provide last-mile services, helping agribusinesses scale faster while decreasing the capital investments required.
-This model is particularly effective in India, where cheap labour and mobile connectivity help fuel its expansion.
+This model is particularly effective in India, where cheap labor and mobile connectivity help fuel its expansion.

 India’s farmers have taken to agri-businesses as a source of new opportunities since, until now, there was only limited choice when it came to selling their produce.
 Now, there are various avenues available to them, and they can get better prices and increase profits due to new opportunities available through these businesses.
 Furthermore, many provide sustainable cultivation techniques that may help overcome climate change or water scarcity issues hindering productivity.

-To achieve this goal, they teach farmers how to grow crops using sustainable and profitable methods, such as no-till farming, renewable energy sources, organic fertilizers and renewable energy technologies.
+To achieve this goal, they teach farmers how to grow crops using sustainable and profitable methods, such as no-till farming, renewable energy sources, organic fertilizers, and renewable energy technologies.
 Many new companies require employees to go into the fields to demonstrate how these new technologies work.

 Agribusinesses are increasingly important in improving agricultural data quality, particularly for developing countries where collecting reliable statistics on smallholder farms may be challenging.
 This trend is changing quickly thanks to initiatives like the Global Strategy for Improving Agricultural and Rural Statistics.